streamnative/function-mesh-website/versioned_docs/version-0.1.9/scaling.md

 These examples describe how to auto-scale the number of Pods running Pulsar Functions.

-- Function Mesh supports automatically scaling up the number of Pods by updating the `maxReplica` parameter.
+- Function Mesh supports automatically scaling up the number of Pods by updating the `maxReplicas` parameter.
 In this case, the number of Pods is updated to `8` when 80% CPU is utilized.

   1. Specify the `maxReplicas` to `8` in the Pulsar Functions CRD.
 The `maxReplicas` refers to the maximum number of Pods that are required for running the Pulsar Functions.